hypertensiune/MoviesWatchlist/README.md

 ## Description

 This is a chrome extension that allows you to keep a list of movies you like, want to see and group them by your preferences directly in your browser.

+### Features
-Add movies and shows to custom lists directly from a google search.
-Mark titles as favorites and keep track of movies you've already watched.
+ - Add movies and shows to custom lists directly from a google search.
+ - Mark titles as favorites and keep track of movies you've already watched.
+ - Filter the lists that you are viewing.
+ - Drag & drop movies from one list to another to copy.
+ - Export / import data file and cloud backing up ( see Google Drive Integration ).

 <div align="center">
     <img src="https://github.com/hypertensiune/Movies-Watchlist/blob/main/gifs/gif1.gif"/ width=300>